etidart/jtwatch/README.md

 note that a copy of the license and copyright notice must be included with the licensed material.

+for torrserver auth support (recommended when you are deploying torrserver) see `./auth/README.md`

 ### license

 MIT License